Zoom is our integrated video chat platform.

 Are Zoom meetings always active?
 Can learners log in at any time?

 The Zoom meeting is always available for the teacher to access.
 Learners may not access the online classroom until the teacher has entered.

 Why are classes recorded, and who owns the recordings?

 Can I use screen sharing to play a video clip for my students during a class?

 You can, but you have to take an extra step to make it work.
-When sharing your screen, make sure to check the "Share computer sound" checkbox at the bottom of the sharing dialog.
-For more details and limitations, see this article by Zoom:
+When sharing your screen, make sure to check the "Share computer sound" and “Optimize for Video Clip” checkbox at the bottom of the sharing dialog box, once you’ve selected which window to share from.

 Read tips for running classes with video chat.